rudraksha-avatara/ddos-load/README.md

 - Are not responsible for any misuse of this tool
 - Do not endorse illegal or unethical activities
 - Assume no liability for damages caused by use of this tool
-- Strongly condemn unauthorized testing or attacks
+- Strongly condemn unauthorized to attack or attacks

 **By using this tool, you agree to use it legally and ethically, and accept full responsibility for your actions.**